 Soups are one of my fall-back lunches in fall and winter (and stews for dinner, of course).
 First of all, they are so easy and are perfect for making a small batch for one day or double the recipe to last all week.
 In addition, they are freezer-friendly too.
 It’s worth noting, they have infinite flavor possibilities as well.
-Whether it’s Italian wedding soup, which my husband makes a version of for holidays, or fresh pea soup and grilled cheese supreme, you can’t go wrong with a SOUPer comfort food recipe like the many versions of soup.
+Whether it’s an Instant Pot Mexican Chicken and Rice Soup or Roasted Red Pepper Tomato Soup, you can’t go wrong with a SOUPer comfort food recipe like the many versions of soup.
 (Sorry, couldn’t resist.)

 Squash soup is definitely one of my favorites.
 Butternut squash in particular becomes so incredibly smooth and gently sweet.
 It also works really well with Asian flavors like the lemongrass squash soup I often make.
 Here, I decided to go for something a little different but just as delicious.
 There’s just enough Thai red curry paste to add another level of flavor as well as a little heat.